-- Agricultural data
+3 Agricultural data

 Data related to area (crop area both rainfed and irrigated) were taken from Custodio et al. (2006).
-Data on average rainfed and irrigated crop yield (kg/ha) at provincial level (Sevilla) and crop market prices were taken from the Agro-alimentary Statistics Yearbook of the Spanish Ministry of Agriculture, Fisheries and Food (MARM, 2009) for the average rainfall year 2001.
-As a first approximation an average rainfall year has been analysed.
+Data on average rainfed and irrigated crop yield (kg/ha) at provincial level (Sevilla) and crop market prices were taken from the Agroalimentary Statistics Yearbook of the Spanish Ministry of Agriculture, Fisheries and Food (MAPA, 2009) for the average rainfall year 2001.
+As a first approximation an average rainfall year is analysed.
 In further studies, however, it would be interesting to account for temporal variability within and between years.
 Climate data for the water footprint calculations have been taken from the CLIMWAT database (FAO, 2009b), using climate data from Sevilla-Tablada meteorological station.
-Crop coefficients for the different crops were obtained from Chapagain & Hoekstra (2004), Allen et al. (1998) and FAO (2009b).
+Crop coefficients for the different crops were obtained from Chapagain and Hoekstra (2004) and FAO (FAO, 1998; 2009b).
 Data on the application of nitrogen fertilisers for Andalucía have been obtained from the Spanish Ministry for the Environment (MIMAM, 2007).